Skip to main content

 Having heard oral evidence from Lorina and all the defendants, the judge made the following findings of fact.

 As to 13 Lacy Street, the judge considered it necessary to take into account the fact that Mr Saunders, the witness to the transfer document had not been called for the purposes of giving evidence.
-The judge heard that Lorina’s solicitors had attempted to trace him and obtain evidence from him regarding the circumstances in relation to the signature of the transfer document but the defendants had done little if anything to do so.
-This failure on the part of the defendants to even attempt to obtain Mr Saunders’ evidence was, in the judge’s view, something that he must take into account when considering Lorina’s allegation that she did not sign the transfer document as against the defendants’ allegation that she did.
-On the evidence before him, the judge found that Lorina did not execute the transfer as alleged by the defendants.
-However, he did find that Lorina had executed the transfer document at some other time but not with the intention of transferring the property to Zeus but instead with the intention of transferring the property to her own name, the property still being registered in the names of her late parents.
+The judge heard that Lorina’s solicitors had attempted to trace him and obtain evidence from him regarding the circumstances in relation to the signature of the transfer document but Charlotte & Zeus had done little if anything to obtain evidence from him.
+This failure on the part of the defendants to even attempt to obtain Mr Saunders’ evidence was, in the judge’s view, something that he must take into account when considering Lorina’s allegation that she did not sign the transfer document as against their allegations that she did.
+On the evidence before him, the judge found that Lorina did not execute the transfer as alleged by them.
+However, he did find that Lorina had executed the transfer document with the intention of transferring the property to her own name, the property still being registered in the names of her late parents.

 The judge was satisfied that Charlotte and David agreed between themselves that these transferred would be made.
 As for Zeus, in whose name the bank accounts to which the transfers had been made were opened, the judge considered he knew much less of what was going on than his mother and step-father but at the same time, he knew very well that something was up and that he should say nothing.
 He was on notice, but made no enquiries.